-Christian Aid’s programme in Rwanda was started to address the needs of the country in the immediate aftermath of the genocide, providing support for people trying to rebuild their lives, without homes, families and livelihoods; and giving help to those who’d contracted HIV, often as a result of rape.
+Christian Aid’s programme in Rwanda was started to address the needs of the country in the immediate aftermath of the genocide, providing support for people trying to rebuild their lives, without homes, families and livelihoods; and giving help to those who had contracted HIV, often as a result of rape.

-Almost two decades on, our work has broadened to tackle Rwanda’s changing climate and to encompass governance and advocacy projects that work to lay the foundations for a society where all Rwandans participate in the decision making process.
+Two decades on, our work broadened to tackle Rwanda’s changing climate and to encompass governance and advocacy projects that work to lay the foundations for a society where all Rwandans participate in the decision making process.

 • Rwanda Rural Rehabilitation Initiative is an organisation founded with the aim of improving the lives of poor rural communities.
 People are provided with agricultural training, seeds and tools so that they are able to feed themselves and their families.